ETH Research Data Management Summer School 2025

 Accessibility

-Access and participation in our courses will be barrier-free.
+Access and participation in our workshops will be barrier-free.
 Please contact us in advance at +41 44 632 21 35 or at so that we can optimally meet your needs.

 Participation fee